-During the week of October 21 to 27, 2013 the Academy of the Jewish Museum Berlin, in cooperation with Kulturkind e.V., will host readings, workshops, and an open day for the public with the theme “Multifaceted: a book week on diversity in children’s and young adult literature.”
-Employees of various departments have been reading, discussing, and selecting a multitude of books for the occasion.
-Some of these books will be introduced here over the course of the next few months.
+This week, from 21 to 27 October 2013, the Academy of the Jewish Museum Berlin, in cooperation with Kulturkind e.V., will host readings, workshops, and an open day for the public with the theme “Multifaceted: a book week on diversity in children’s and youth literature.”
+Employees of various departments have been vigorously reading, discussing, and preparing a selection of books for the occasion.
+Some of these books have already been introduced here over the course of the last months.